Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample5_SignVerify.md

 ## Signing keys with the SignAsync and VerifyAsync methods

 Next we'll sign some arbitrary data and verify the signatures using the CryptographyClient with both the EC and RSA keys we created.
-The SignAsync and VerifyAsync methods expect a precalculated digest, and the digest needs to be calculated using the hash algorithm which matches the signature algorithm being used.
+The Sign and Verify methods expect a precalculated digest, and the digest needs to be calculated using the hash algorithm which matches the signature algorithm being used.
 SHA256 is the hash algorithm used for both RS256 and ES256K which are the algorithms we'll be using in this sample

 ```C# Snippet:KeysSample5SignKey